HelpViewer/helpUser/en/README.md

 Append **?d={path}** to the viewer's URL to open a custom help file.
 If omitted, the default file **hlp/Help-{selected language}.zip** will be loaded automatically.

+The following are valid path formats that end with:

+- .zip - zip help file
+- / - directory on your disk or network URI address

 ## Browser tips

 Modern web browsers include built-in features such as: